briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [swap]: https://wiki.archlinux.org/title/Swap
 [hibernation]: https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#Hibernation

-I'd recommend setting up a [swap file] since it is way more convenient than a swap partition (plus it'll be annoying to make space for a new partition now that we've installed everything).
+If you want maximum flexibility, a [swap file] is way more convenient than a swap partition (plus it'll be annoying to make space for a new partition now that we've installed everything).
 Note that if you are using btrfs, you'll need to follow [these instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file) and use the separate `@swap` subvolume to ensure it'll work correctly.
-Here's the commands to set up the swap file in btrfs.
+Here's the commands to set up the swap file in btrfs:

 ```
 # cd /swap